Using journal prompts to start writing is a great way to have fun, get creative and lift your spirits.

 2. Journal your favorite jokes

 “Why does a chicken coop have 2 doors?
-Cause if it had 4 doors it would be a chicken sedan!”
+Because if it had 4 doors it would be a chicken sedan!”

 There’s more where that came from, don’t be afraid to ask, LOL.

-If inspirational quotes make you happy and seem like a fun journal exercise idea, check out the following blog posts:
+If inspirational quotes make you happy and seem like a fun journal exercise idea, check out the following blog posts to further inspire you:

 15 Cute Happy Quotes About Life